 For an injunction to be extended, the court will consider the circumstances leading to the first injunction, as well as any events the petitioner believes will lead to violence in the future.

 Injunctions filed in Florida are enforceable nationwide.
 Injunctions or orders of protection against domestic violence issued by a court out of state are fully enforceable by Florida courts and law enforcement.

-Also, if an injunction is ordered against you, it could very likely be permanent.
-If it was a Domestic Violence injunction, that means you must surrender all firearms in your possession and not ever be in possession of a firearm.
-Failure to do so will bring a first degree misdemeanor charge.
-Additionally if you are the petitioner (person filing the injunction against someone) of a domestic violence injunction, it might help you sleep at night if you know your former significant other cannot legally own or possess a firearm.
+If an injunction is ordered against you, it could very likely be permanent.
+If it was a Domestic Violence injunction, that means you must surrender all firearms in your possession and cannot be in possession of a firearm.
+Failure to do so will bring a first-degree misdemeanor charge.
+Alternatively, if you are the petitioner (the person filing the injunction against someone) of a domestic violence injunction, it might help you sleep at night knowing the respondent cannot legally own or possess a firearm.

-Here at Gans Law we represent both petitioners and respondents of injunctions/restraining orders and are familiar with both sides of the law.
+Here at Gans Law we represent both petitioners and respondents of injunctions/restraining orders and are familiar with both sides of these cases.
 If you are thinking about filing an injunction or have had one filed against you, give us a call for a free consultation.